dashloop-ai/markmyprompt-chrome-extension/README.md

 ## Support

-For issues, questions, or feature requests, please refer to the main mark my prompt documentation or open an issue in the repository.
+For issues, questions, or feature requests, please refer to the main mark my prompt documentation or open an issue in the repository and you can write to us at admin@dashloop.ai .

 ---